simontorres/goodman_user_manual/user_manual/using_pipeline.rst

 Establish a VNC connection
 **************************
-Separately, you should receive a server hostname, IP, port and VNC-password.
+Separately, you should receive a server hostname, IP, display number and VNC-password.
 If you don't you can ask for it.
-We have decided to use a similar organization of vnc desktops:
+We have decided to use a similar organization of vnc displays as for ``soaric7``:

-.. table:: VNC ports and working folder assigned to each partner.
+.. table:: VNC display number and working folder assigned to each partner.
    :align: center
    :widths: auto

    ========= ===================== ====================================
-      Port    Partner/Institution     Folder
+    Display    Partner/Institution     Folder
    ========= ===================== ====================================
        :1      NOAO                  ``/home/goodman/data/NOAO``
        :2      Brazil                ``/home/goodman/data/BRAZIL``